 The first MIS curriculum in collaboration with Association of Computing Machinery (ACM) and other schools.

 Research and Technology Transfer

-A substantial portion of the research funding comes through the Center for the Management of Information, the Artificial Intelligence Lab, and the Advanced Database Research Group.
+A substantial portion of the research funding comes through the Center for the Management of Information, the Artificial Intelligence Lab, and INSITE: Center for Business Intelligence and Analytics.
 Large sources have included the National Science Foundation, the Department of Defense, the Central Intelligence Agency and IBM.
 This work has led to commercial products in the areas of group systems and information sharing for law enforcement.

 The MIS Department research excellence includes:

 - Focused support in the areas of group systems in support of collaborative decision-making,

 - Text mining in support of applications such as digital libraries,